Gravitational Field and Gravitational Potential

 - License: CC BY-SA 4.0

-Let’s predict the orbital velocity as a function of distance when the galaxy’s mass is concentrated in the central region, verify that this prediction does not match the observations, and show that the mass $M(R)$ distributed within distance $R$ from the galactic center must be proportional to $R$ to explain the observations.
+Let’s predict the orbital velocity as a function of distance when the galaxy’s mass is concentrated at the center, confirm that this prediction does not match the observational results, and show that the mass $M(R)$ distributed within distance $R$ from the galactic center must be proportional to $R$ to explain the observations.

-First, if the galaxy’s mass $M$ is concentrated in the central region, the orbital velocity at distance $R$ is:
+First, if the galactic mass $M$ is concentrated at the center, the orbital velocity at distance $R$ is:

-If we set $M(R) = kR$ with a proportionality constant $k$:
+Setting $M(R) = kR$ using proportionality constant $k$: